erradihanae8-AI/AI-Customer-Support-Chatbot-/README.md

  # 🤖 AI Customer Support Chatbot

----

-## 💡 Idée générale
+ ## 💡 General Idea

-Le projet consiste à développer un **chatbot intelligent pour le support client**, capable de répondre automatiquement aux **questions fréquentes (FAQs)** des utilisateurs sur un site web ou pour une entreprise.

-Le chatbot utilise l’**API GPT d’OpenAI**, ce qui lui permet de comprendre le langage naturel des utilisateurs et de générer des réponses **pertinentes et contextuelles**, même avec un jeu de données limité.

----
+The project involves developing an intelligent chatbot for customer support, capable of automatically answering users’ frequently asked questions (FAQs) on a website or for a company.

+The chatbot uses the OpenAI GPT API, allowing it to understand users’ natural language and generate relevant and contextual responses, even with a limited dataset.

-## 🛠️ Technologies utilisées
+ ## 🛠️ Technologies Used

-- **Python**
+Python

-- **FastAPI** (ou Flask) pour le backend
+FastAPI (or Flask) for the backend
-- **Gradio** pour l’interface interactive
-- **OpenAI GPT API** pour le NLP et la génération de réponses
-- **VS Code** pour le développement et tests

----
+Gradio for the interactive interface

+OpenAI GPT API for NLP and response generation

+VS Code for development and testing
-## 🚀 Fonctionnalités
+## 🚀 Features

-- Répondre automatiquement aux questions des utilisateurs en langage naturel
-- Interface web interactive pour poser des questions en temps réel
-- Suivi des conversations pour améliorer la qualité des réponses
-- Possibilité d’étendre le chatbot avec de nouvelles fonctionnalités et intégrations
+Automatically respond to users’ questions in natural language

+Interactive web interface for asking questions in real time

+Conversation tracking to improve response quality

+Ability to extend the chatbot with new features and integrations